grandua/integration-env/ReadMe.md

 **One-Time Setup:**

 1. Navigate to the `integration-env` directory.
-2. Rename `docker-compose.override.yml.example` to `docker-compose.override.yml`.
+2. Copy `docker-compose.override.yml.example` to `docker-compose.override.yml`.
 This file is ignored by Git and is specific to your local machine.
+3. Copy `.env.example` to `.env` and update the values with your specific environment variables (e.g., API keys, database credentials).
+This file is also ignored by Git for security.

 **Daily Workflow:**